-Below, you'll find links to some of my magazine and newspaper articles and columns.
+Below, you'll find links to some of my magazine and newspaper articles and columns from my previous life as a freelance writer.
 They cover a wide range of topics, from complex medical and business issues to entangled family dramas.
+I have not linked to all the stories.
+In some cases, the links are no longer live, or the files are too large to attach.
+In any case, if there is something you want to read, let me know and I will send you a copy.

-I also accept shorter assignments, and have covered breaking news for The New York Times, Reuters, The Washington Post, and The Wall Street Journal, including coverage of a landmark voting-rights trial and the merger between Duke Energy and Progress Energy.
+I have also covered breaking news for The New York Times, Reuters, The Washington Post, and The Wall Street Journal.

-I also do projects for corporate and nonprofit clients that aren't journalism but use a lot of the same skills.
-These include e-books, research reports, case studies for capital campaigns, speech writing and grant applications.
-Please contact me if you want to see examples of these assignments.
+In addition, I have completed projects for corporate and nonprofit clients that aren't journalism but use a lot of the same skills.
+I wrote this report in 2017 for the U.S. Chamber of Commerce.
+Other projects include e-books, research reports, case studies for capital campaigns, speech writing and grant applications.
+Please contact me if you want to see more examples of these assignments.

 Shameless.
 A cover story in the Washington Post Magazine on Joe Morrissey and his career of turning scandal into political gold.
 Don't Panic.
 The first column I wrote for Business North Carolina magazine, part of a grand experiment.
 The Glazers' Way.
 Reuters.
 A profile of one of the most powerful families in the world of sports.
 Graves of the Dead.
 Published in Longreads and The New New South, this piece is a reported essay on the Grave Creek Mound in Moundsville, W. Va.
 Passive Aggressive.
 Business North Carolina.
 Making sense of Treasurer Janet Cowell and the empire she has built.